kuhletcg/kuhletcg/_posts/2021-05-06-Front end develepment libraries projects.md

 ## Introduction

 I want to share what I was doing today.
-Today I was busy with the free code camp project (Front end development libraries projects).
+Today I was busy with the free code camp projects (Front end development libraries projects).
-I am not done yet but I managed to complete some of the projects because I have completed three projects only two left now.
+I am not done yet but I managed to complete some of the projects,I have completed three projects, only two projects left now.

 ## Body